Hurricane Fiona: Eastern Canada

 Fiona affected the four provinces of Atlantic Canada, as well as Quebec.
 The storm caused major flooding in Quebec's Magdalen Islands, southeastern New Brunswick, Prince Edward Island, northeastern Nova Scotia, and southern Newfoundland.
 Thousands of trees were knocked down and uprooted in Nova Scotia from Halifax eastward, as well as most of southeastern New Brunswick, most of P.E.I., and some parts in Newfoundland.
 Wind gusts of 179 km/h were reported in Arisaig, Nova Scotia with a record high water height (before waves) of 2.73 m in Channel-Port aux Basques, Newfoundland.
-At least 20 homes were damaged or destroyed in Newfoundland, primarily in Channel-Port aux Basques, with almost 200 people displaced.
+At least 100 homes were damaged or destroyed in Newfoundland, primarily in Channel-Port aux Basques, with more than 200 people displaced.
 Fiona left more than 500,000 customers without power, including 80% of all Nova Scotia customers and 95% of Prince Edward Island customers.
 A Port aux Basques woman was killed when her home was destroyed and she was swept into the ocean; another person died of carbon monoxide poisoning while operating an electrical generator in Prince Edward Island.
 Another man in Lower Prospect, Nova Scotia was swept out to sea and presumed dead.
 Teacup Rock, a rock formation and local tourist attraction on the coast near Thunder Cove, Prince Edward Island, was destroyed after Hurricane Fiona struck.
 Fiona also caused severe erosion to the province's dune system, particularly within Prince Edward Island National Park.
 On September 25, Deputy Premier of Quebec Geneviève Guilbault flew to the Magdalen Islands to view the storm damage.

-Insured losses from Fiona in Canada are estimated to be at least $800 million CAD (US$600 million), with the total damage expected to be significantly higher.
+Damage from Fiona in Canada are estimated to be exceeding C$845 million (US$622 million).
 This became the costliest weather event in Atlantic Canada history, and the seventh-costliest nationwide (adjusted for inflation).